Admission exams

 - Complete the course request form and send it to [email protected]

-- If you have already completed the course, ask your university to send an official copy of your transcript directly to the OIQ.
+- If you have already completed a course, provide a detailed course outline and ask your university to send an official copy of your transcript directly to the OIQ.

-Several courses offered by Canadian educational institutions have already been approved by our admissions committee as relevant for filling certain gaps.
-Below are tables showing equivalent courses by exam type.
+Several courses offered by Canadian educational institutions have already been approved by the Committee on Admission to Practice, as they have been deemed relevant to meeting certain training requirements.
+Below are lists of courses recognized as equivalent, grouped by exam type.

 Tables of equivalent courses by exam type